tmaturi/tahanimaturi/publications.md

 - A. Simkus, F.P.A.
 Coolen, **T. Coolen-Maturi**, N.A.
 Karp
 and C. Bendtsen.
 Statistical reproducibility for pairwise t-tests in pharmaceutical research.
 Statistical Methods in Medical Research [[preprint version](pdfs/article_reproducibility-210726.pdf){:target="_blank"}] [[R codes](rcodes/Rcodes-SMMR-May-2021.zip)]
+- M. Chang, X. Huang,  F.P.A.
+Coolen and T. Coolen-Maturi.
+Reliability analysis for systems subject to both degradation rates and hard failure thresholds changing with degradation levels.
+Reliability Engineering \& System Safety, to appear.
+- T. Coolen-Maturi and F.P.A.
+Coolen.
+A  monotonicity property of weighted log-rank tests.
+Communications in Statistics – Theory and Methods, to appear.
  <br>

 ### 2021
 -  F.P.A.
 Coolen, A.A.H.
 Ahmadini,  **T. Coolen-Maturi** (2021).
 Imprecise inference based on the log-rank test for accelerated life testing.
 Metrika.
 -  **T. Coolen-Maturi**, F.P.A.
 Coolen, N. Balakrishnan (2021).
 The joint survival signature of coherent systems with shared components.
 Reliability Engineering & System Safety, 207, 107350. [[preprint version](pdfs/Joint-Surv-Sign-RESS-accepted-201118.pdf){:target="_blank"}]
+-  T. He, F.P.A.
+Coolen and **T. Coolen-Maturi** (2021).
+Nonparametric Predictive Inference for American Option Pricing based on the Binomial Tree Model.
+Communications in Statistics – Theory and Methods,  50 (20):  4657-4684.
 <br>

 ### 2020